Stack (abstract data type): Stack in registers or dedicated memory

 Having the top-of-stack as an implicit argument allows for a small machine code footprint with a good usage of bus bandwidth and code caches, but it also prevents some types of optimizations possible on processors permitting random access to the register file for all (two or three) operands.
 A stack structure also makes superscalar implementations with register renaming (for speculative execution) somewhat more complex to implement, although it is still feasible, as exemplified by modern x87 implementations.

-Sun SPARC, AMD Am29000, and Intel i960 are all examples of architectures using register windows within a register-stack as another strategy to avoid the use of slow main memory for function arguments and return values.
+Sun SPARC, AMD Am29000, and Intel i960 are all examples of architectures that use register windows within a register-stack as another strategy to avoid the use of slow main memory for function arguments and return values.

-There are also a number of small microprocessors that implements a stack directly in hardware and some microcontrollers have a fixed-depth stack that is not directly accessible.
+There is also a number of small microprocessors that implement a stack directly in hardware, and some microcontrollers have a fixed-depth stack that is not directly accessible.
 Examples are the PIC microcontrollers, the Computer Cowboys MuP21, the Harris RTX line, and the Novix NC4016.
+At least one microcontroller family, the COP400, implements a stack either directly in hardware or in RAM via a stack pointer, depending on the device.
 Many stack-based microprocessors were used to implement the programming language Forth at the microcode level.

 Applications of stacks

 Expression evaluation and syntax parsing

-Calculators employing reverse Polish notation use a stack structure to hold values.
+Calculators that employ reverse Polish notation use a stack structure to hold values.
 Expressions can be represented in prefix, postfix or infix notations and conversion from one form to another may be accomplished using a stack.
-Many compilers use a stack for parsing the syntax of expressions, program blocks etc. before translating into low-level code.
+Many compilers use a stack to parse syntax before translation into low-level code.
 Most programming languages are context-free languages, allowing them to be parsed with stack-based machines.